publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch14/schII/m__us_usc_t12_s1782.md

             Any insured credit union which—

-                (i) fails to submit any certified statement under subsection (b)(1) of this section within the period of time required or submits a false or misleading certified statement in a manner not described in subparagraph (A); or
+                (i) fails to submit any certified statement under subsection (b)(1) within the period of time required or submits a false or misleading certified statement in a manner not described in subparagraph (A); or

                 (ii) fails or refuses to pay any deposit or premium for insurance required under this subchapter,